Fearless Sakshi grabs first international gold in almost 5 years, Mansi and Divya win yellow metal in Almaty | Sports-Games

 Zorigt also finished with two wins and a defeat (against Delgermaa) but since Divya had more convincing results, she was declared winner.

-India now have won four medals with Greco Roman wrestler Neeraj winning a bronze in 63kg category on Thursday.
+India now have won five medals with Greco Roman wrestler Neeraj clinching a bronze in 63kg category on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)